-Since our inception, we have been engaged in the development of drugs and related therapies for the treatment of people with cancer.
+Since our inception, we have been engaged in the development of drugs and related therapies for the treatment of patients with cancer.
 During fiscal year 2005, we began exploring the use of one of our product candidates, bavituximab, for the treatment of viral infections (in particular enveloped viruses).
-We recently completed a single dose Phase Ia trial for the treatment of people with the hepatitis C virus ("HCV") infection, including the extension of the study to test an additional six patients at a higher dose.
-In June 2006, we initiated a Phase Ib repeat dose study and are planning a combination therapy study using bavituximab with standard anti-viral therapies.
+We recently completed a single dose Phase Ia trial for the treatment of patients with the hepatitis C virus ("HCV") infection and we initiated and completed patient enrollment of the Phase Ib HCV repeat dose study.
+In addition, we are planning additional dosing studies and combination therapy studies using bavituximab with standard anti-viral therapies.
 Our product candidates have not received regulatory approval and are generally in research, pre-clinical and clinical stages of development.
 If the results from any of the clinical trials are poor, those results may adversely affect our ability to raise additional capital, which will affect our ability to continue full-scale research and development for our antibody technologies.
 In addition, our product candidates may take longer than anticipated to progress through clinical trials, or patient enrollment in the clinical trials may be delayed or prolonged significantly, thus delaying the clinical trials.
 Patient enrollment is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to the clinical sites, and the eligibility criteria for the study.
 In addition, because our Cotara® product currently in clinical trials represents a departure from more commonly used methods for cancer treatment, potential patients and their doctors may be inclined to use conventional therapies, such as chemotherapy, rather than enroll patients in our clinical study.